Fixing and Application of the Standards of Review in Applications for Judicial Review (002961)

 This course will provide participants with an understanding of the standards of judicial review and their significance in administrative law.
 By the end of the session, participants will understand the different standards of review and their application by the courts in reviewing administrative decisions in the federal context.

-Presented by the Constitutional, Administrative & International Law Section in collaboration with the Legal Practices Policy Division (LPPD)
+Client: The Constitutional, Administrative & International Law Section in collaboration with the Centre of Expertise for Learning and Professional Development (CoELPD).

 Registration deadline: 5 working days prior to the course date.